 Our mission to ensure a fair and efficient securities market that warrants public confidence while fostering a dynamic and competitive securities industry in British Columbia.
 We do this by regulating the trading of all securities in BC through the Securities Act, rules, regulations, policies and instruments.

 There are two basic requirements underlying our securities laws:

-- Registration Every person who "trades" (sells) securities must be registered (licensed) with the Commission.
+- Registration Every person who is in the business of trading (selling) securities must be registered (licensed) with the Commission.
 This requirement is intended to ensure that people selling securities are knowledgeable and able to properly advise investors.

 - Prospectus Every person who "distributes" (trades) previously unissued securities (i.e., new securities being issued for the first time) must file and obtain a receipt for a prospectus with the Commission.
 A prospectus is a comprehensive document that discloses all material information about the issuer and the securities being sold.
 This requirement ensures that investors receive sufficient information to allow them to make an informed investment decision.

 Both these requirements refer to a person.
 In BC, the term "person" has a broad legal meaning that includes an individual, corporation, partnership, party, trust, fund, association, or any other organization.

 The term security also has a broad legal meaning.
 It includes: